LittleLunaii/PrepCourse-Henry/README.md

-# PrepCourse-Henry
-This is a Module 2 repository from Henry's course
+This is a proyect on how to create a repository and clone it from GitHub to my PC.